Skip to main content

 Nurses who want to take their careers to the next level have many options.
 Becoming a family nurse practitioner (FNP) is a popular choice.
 FNPs are in demand, and the FNP specialization is among the nursing profession’s top-paying choices.

+Nurses can prepare for a career as an FNP by earning a Master of Science in Nursing — FNP, as FNP certification requires a master’s at a minimum.
 St. Thomas University (STU) offers a Master of Science in Nursing – Family Nurse Practitioner (MSN – FNP) that prepares graduates for the FNP certification exam.
 Graduates can go on to care for patients of all ages.

 What Is a Family Nurse Practitioner?

+With so many different nursing roles, it is easy to see where confusion comes in.
 Simply put, a nurse practitioner (NP) is an advanced practice registered nurse (APRN).
 FNPs have a “population focus” within the NP role.
 FNPs have the flexibility to work with any age group.
-This ranges from prenatal and pediatric, all the way to the elderly.
+This ranges from prenatal and pediatric, to the elderly.

-• Perform physical exams and wellness checkups.
+• Perform physical exams and wellness checkups

-• Order tests and procedures.
+• Order tests and procedures

-• Diagnose and treat patients.
+• Diagnose and treat patients

-• Prescribe medications and other therapies.
+• Prescribe medications and other therapies

-• Teach patients about healthy habits and lifestyles.
+• Teach patients about healthy habits and lifestyles

 Like physicians, FNPs work in diverse settings.
 Medical offices, hospitals, outpatient care centers, community health centers and long-term care facilities are just a few examples.